ansh90378/GP_Forecasting/README.md

 ## Usage
 To replicate the project results and perform gold price forecasting and trading strategy backtesting, follow these steps:

-1. Explore the Jupyter notebooks in the `Notebooks` folder for EDA, model development, market analysis, and trading strategy backtesting.
+1. Explore the Jupyter notebooks in the `Notebooks` folder for model development, EDA.
-2. Refer to the documentation files in the `Documentation` folder for detailed reports and analysis of the project results.
+2. Refer to the documentation files in the `Documentation` folder for detailed analysis of the project results.
 3. Customize and modify the code as needed for your specific requirements.

 ## Project Structure
 - **Data:** Contains historical gold price data sourced from reputable financial databases.
 - **Notebooks:** Jupyter notebooks for EDA, model development, market analysis, and trading strategy backtesting.
 - **Scripts:** Python scripts for data preprocessing, model training, and trading strategy implementation.
-- **Documentation:** Detailed reports and analysis of the project results.
+- **Documentation:** Detailed analysis of the project results.
 - **Requirements.txt:** Python dependencies required to run the project code.
 - **LICENSE:** License file specifying the terms of use for the project code and documentation.